HelTecAutomation/HeltecDocs/doc/ready2use/hri-485x/source/quick_start.md

 + If the device needs to use LTE capabilities,you will also need to insert a LTE card.

-## Power ON device
-Press the RST button to turn on the device
 ## Select activity mode
 Select the mode by pressing the RST button, Judge by the state of LED lights: